daquexian/dnntools/README.md

                                  'models/squeezenet/squeezenet.daq')
 ```

-Not all layers and properties are support.
+Not all layers and properties are supported.
 But I will work on it.
 What's more I'm working on [onnx](https://github.com/onnx/onnx/) support.

 Any PRs are welcome :)